 In response to this, Peace Parks Foundation in partnership with the Simalaha Community Conservancy and the Namibia Nature Foundation established the Kavango Zambezi Transfrontier Conservation Area’s (KAZA TFCA) first community-managed transboundary fishery project.
 This initiative looks to establish fish reserves and protect critical fish breeding sites on the Namibian and Zambian sides of the Zambezi River.
 This will also entail restoring numbers of economically important fish species, coordinating policy and regulations, developing fishery management plans, regulating fisheries in the area, and encouraging ongoing cross border collaboration.

 On the Zambian side the Simalaha community has really taken this incredible initiative to heart.
 In Lozi, the word Simalaha means ‘to come to together’ and it is exactly what Zambia’s first community conservancy did.
-In the months of August and September, four Village Fisheries Management Committees (VFMC) were elected.
+In the months of August to December, eight Village Fisheries Management Committees (VFMC) were elected.
 The Department of Fisheries briefed the communities and elected committee members on the rules and regulations under the fisheries act.

 One of the first critical tasks of the committees was the urgent banning and confiscation of the monofilament nets (made out of mosquito nets) used in the area.
 These nets are less durable and are frequently discarded in rivers.
 The nets then continue to drift in the water catching and needlessly killing fish and other animals, such as birds and snakes.
 The nets are also an ingestion hazard for wildlife, including animals such as hippos.
 In August alone, the routine river patrols that have been instituted, confiscated 15 illegal monofilament fishing dragging nets (150 m long) and about 250 kg of fish, thereby enforcing a significant disruption of unlawful fishing activities.
 In eight of these instances, success was achieved because of the swift and diligent actions of Simalaha community members, who actively participated in the recovery of these hazardous nets.
 In September, another eight illegal fishing dragging nets and 204 kg assorted fresh fish were confiscated.